OCLC CONTENTdm Community Center and Documentation

 The CONTENTdm Project Client requires the following:

-- 2 GB RAM is recommended.
-For sites processing a large volume of files, 4 GB RAM is recommended.
+- 4 GB RAM is recommended.
+For sites processing a large volume of files and/or large files/images, 8 GB RAM is recommended.

-- 2 GB of available hard-disk space for installation.
+- 4 GB of available hard-disk space for installation, plus additional space for Projects started in Project Client.
 A portion of this disk space will be freed after installation if the original download package is removed from the hard drive.

 - Minimum display resolution of 1024 × 768.